codetojoy/gists_web/angular/sandbox-http/README.md

 - X load players
 - X delete a player
 - X update/edit a player
-- create a new player
+- X create a new player
 - bug: on seed, auto-load players